JoseDRamirezM/InfoSec/Web Security Academy/InformationDisclosure/labs/Authentication bypass via information disclosure/Authentication bypass via information disclosure.md

 ## Exploitation

-Now all I got to do was to put the pieces together this means: request the `/admin` endpoint with the custom header set to a private IP address to comply to be a `local user`.
+Now all I got to do was to put the pieces together, this means: request the `/admin` endpoint with the custom header set to a private IP address to "identify" as a `local user`.

 ![[InformationDisclosure/labs/Authentication bypass via information disclosure/images/bypass.png]]

 The request returns `200 OK` and I got access to the admin interface.
-Lastly delete Carlo's account and the lab is solved.
+Lastly delete Carlos account and the lab is solved.